georkara/BaleUAVision/README.md

           └── Hay bales 16 # contains 119 .jpg images
       └── Dataset Description.csv  # contains details and metadata for each Hay bale sub-set

+## Suplementary Material Files Structure (this github project)
+    ├── README.md
+    ├── gif                     # A gif that shows an indicative example of the detection process using the YOLOv11 applied in a small subset of one out of 16 hay bales fields of BaleUAVision dataset
+    ├── images                  # Indicative images of annotations, dataset analysis and logo of BaleUAVision dataset ├── src                     # Trained weights and code for train and inference using the YOLO model ├── visualization codes
+      ├──visualize_dataset_analysis_final.py # produces a csv file and different figures for dataset analysis from a general perspective
+      ├── visualization_coco.py # produces the visualization representations for the coco formated annotations ├── visualization_csv.py  # produces the visualization representations for the csv formated annotations ├── visualization_json.py # produces the visualization representations for the json formated annotations └── visualization_yolo.py # produces the visualization representations for the yolo formated annotations

 ### Files explanation
 - **Raw Data**: Includes all UAV-captured images in raw RGB format.
 Note that this folder is organized/unfolded into 16 subfolders where each one represents a flight mission (one flight mission per hay bales field).
 Thus, each subfolder ("Hay bales 1", "Hay bale 2", ... , "Hay bales 16") contains the raw RGB images for each UAV-captured hay field.